likeer1002/Code-MultipleKernel/README.md

 K. Li, G. Wu, Randomized Algorithms with Sparse Kernel Weights for Large-scale Multiple Kernel Dimensionality Reduction and Clustering, Machine Learning.

 📧 Contact

 Any discussions or concerns are welcomed!
 Please contact me via: like@xzhmu.edu.cn

-# Any discussions or concerns are welcomed!
-Please contact me via e-mail: like@xzhmu.edu.cn.